By using this site, you agree to the Privacy Policy and Terms of Use.

 How would I know if my zinc supplement is depleting copper?

 Understanding zinc’s impact on copper metabolism becomes increasingly important as supplement use continues growing.
-The research suggests that individuals taking zinc supplements long-term should consider periodic breaks or lower doses to prevent cumulative copper depletion, particularly when using doses at or above 50mg daily.
-Healthcare providers may need to rely on functional copper markers rather than standard blood tests to accurately assess copper status in zinc supplement users.
+The research by Yadrick et al. (1989) and Fischer et al. (1984) suggests that individuals taking zinc supplements long-term should consider the potential for copper depletion, particularly when using doses at or above 50mg daily.

 Source: Zinc is one of the most commonly supplemented minerals